duckshoe/WDFT_final_assignment/README.md

 ### First Party Tools
 React for the front end/user interface, Node/Express for the server and Axios/Cheerio for API calls/scraping data.
 I don't think I'll need a database but if I do I will defer to your wisdom on which I should use.

-I was looking at Vega(https://vega.github.io/vega/) or chart.js(http://www.chartjs.org/) for data visualization but I haven’t researched them extensively or tried any of them so that’s subject to change.

 Front end will be pretty simple: a header with a title, a menu to select which statistics you want to view and selector of some kind to switch from raw data to visualized data.
 The data raw data will ideally be sortable alphabetically, ascending/decending, etc.

 Back end will be making api calls and sorting incoming data before it gets sent to the front end